 Hay and Grass

-- Hay also keeps their teeth trimmed – guinea pig teeth grow constantly, and without something tough, like hay, to chew on, their teeth will get too big for their mouths.
+- Also, hay keeps their teeth trimmed.
+Guinea pig teeth grow constantly, and without something tough to chew on, their teeth will get too big for their mouths.
 Hard vegetables are a good alternative when trimming.

-- Lastly, guinea pigs like using hay as bedding – then chew on their own mattress at night.
+- Guinea pigs like using hay as bedding as they chew on their own mattress at night.

-It’s recommended to use a large hayrack rather than spreading hay on the floor of the cage.
-Guinea pigs often soil themselves and spill water on the ground – which would make the hay soggy and dirty.
+Note: It’s recommended to use a large hayrack rather than spreading hay on the floor of the cage.
+Guinea pigs often soil themselves and spill water on the ground, which would make the hay soggy and dirty.